yobicash/libyobicash/README.md

 *NOTES*:

-- This is definitely alpha quality code.
+- This is still an alpha: use with caution.
-- Some tests are still missing.
+- Some tests may be still missing.
-- The API is unstable.
+- The API may change.
-- The genesis will be updated.
+- The genesis transactions will be updated.

 ## Table of Contents